EternityForest/THUNDERWARS/README.md

 1. Brief Sweep of the Physical Environment
 2. What missions are underway?
 What’s the next move?
-3. Review the recent General Log, and calendars or todo lists you keep.
+3. Review the recent General Log
+4. Review any calendars or todo lists you keep.
-4. Review Recent GENERAL LOG notes
+5. Review Recent GENERAL LOG notes
-5. Recall the day's plans, obligations, meetings, and events
+6. Recall the day's plans, obligations, meetings, and events
-6. Review DAWN CONTEXT PAGE
+7. Review DAWN CONTEXT PAGE
-7. Review FATIGUE DUTY Chart
+8. Review FATIGUE DUTY Chart
-8. Record Today’s Intentions.
+9. Record Today’s Intentions.
 Consult BRANCH if in any doubt.
-9. Expected Hazards and Traps: What might go wrong?
+10. Expected Hazards and Traps: What might go wrong?
 What ambushes are likely?
-10. Review MESS HALL: What morale, nutrition, or recovery actions are needed?
+11. Review MESS HALL: What morale, nutrition, or recovery actions are needed?
-11. Review your OPERATING STANCE
+12. Review your OPERATING STANCE

 ### 🛡️ STANDING ORDERS & OPERATING STANCE